robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 func second<T>(…?!) -> T? { … }
 ```

 ^ What we need here is the combination of a protocol—that is, an interface—and a generic function.
-Fortunately, Swift gives us both of these.

 ---